 Top Flex Activities

-These results were shared with each hospitals leadership to help them better understand the necessary tools and resources, interventions, and targeted support that is needed to close the gaps identified.
-Key strategies were also developed to deploy in relation to the category, where they landed on the population health maturity scale.
-Missouri also participated in the Transition to Value Learning Collaborative through the National Rural Health Resource Center where CEOs completed a survey that provided us with results that we have started utilizing to help close those gaps identified around population health management.
+Results were shared with each hospital's leadership to help them better understand the necessary tools and resources, interventions, and targeted support that is needed to close the gaps identified.
+Key strategies were also developed to deploy, in relation to the category, where they landed on the population health maturity scale.

 Please provide information about network activities in your state to support Flex Program activities.

-MHA hosts a CAH CEO Network meeting monthly.
-This forum is used to identify needs of the CAHs and decide what activities the Missouri Flex Program should focus on.
-Additionally, three regional meetings are hosted in the spring and fall, and CAHs are also encouraged to attend the Annual Flex Meeting in August that encompasses a variety of topics that include quality and financial improvement.
+The Missouri Flex Program hosts a CAH CEO network meeting annually.
+This forum is used to identify the needs of the CAHs and decide what activities the Missouri Flex Program should focus on.
+Additionally, three regional meetings are hosted in the spring and fall, and CAHs are also encouraged to attend the Annual Flex Meeting in August, which encompasses a variety of topics that include quality and financial improvement.

 |Type of Organization||State Government|